 Starting an allotment

-If you’ve never had an allotment before, taking one on can seem a bit daunting.
+If you’ve never had an allotment before, starting an allotment can seem a bit daunting.
 Vacant allotment plots are rarely weed-free and ready to plant up.
 You may need to spend weeks digging out stubborn bramble, horsetail and couch grass.
-You might need to build or repair an existing shed or greenhouse, or import masses of manure to improve tired soil.
+You might need to buy essential allotment tools, or build or repair an existing shed or greenhouse, or import masses of manure to improve tired soil.
 But where to begin?
 Don’t worry, help is at hand.
-Follow our tips on getting started, below.
+Check out our tips on allotment etiquette, and follow our guide on getting started, below.

 Your allotment year